 Raising Funds for a Charity or Cause

 Interested in donating to a charitable organization?
 We love it.
-Just make sure everything is in accordance with the following regulations and procedures, and hand us your completed Charitable Donation Form after the event.
+Just make sure everything is in accordance with the following regulations and procedures, and submit payment to the non-profit via the OrgSync Treasury after the event.

 - The parent group for which funds are raised must be registered with the Secretary of State of the Commonwealth of Massachusetts as a nonprofit organization, and be classified as a 501(c)3 organization by the IRS.